 The estimates in this release are based on annual average data obtained from

 the Current Population Survey (CPS).
-The CPS is a monthly survey of about 60,000
+The CPS, which is conducted by the U.S.

 Questions were added to the CPS in June 2008 to identify persons with a

 disability in the civilian noninstitutional population age 16 and older.
 The

 addition of these questions allowed the BLS to begin releasing monthly labor